MicrosoftDocs/azure-docs/articles/cognitive-services/metrics-advisor/quickstarts/web-portal.md

 > If you'd like to enable **root cause analysis** and other diagnostic capabilities, 'automatic roll up setting' needs to be configured.
 > Once enabled, the automatic roll up settings cannot be changed.

-Metrics Advisor can automatically perform aggregation(SUM/MAX/MIN...) on each dimension during ingestion, then builds a hierarchy which will be used in root case analysis and other diagnostic features.
+Metrics Advisor can automatically perform aggregation(SUM/MAX/MIN...) on each dimension during ingestion, then builds a hierarchy, which will be used in root case analysis and other diagnostic features.
 See [Automatic roll up settings](../how-tos/onboard-your-data.md#automatic-roll-up-settings) for more details.

 Give a custom name for the data feed, which will be displayed in your workspace.
-Click on **Submit**.
+Select **Submit**.

 ## Tune detection configuration

 After the data feed is added, Metrics Advisor will attempt to ingest metric data from the specified start date.
-It will take some time for data to be fully ingested, and you can view the ingestion status by clicking **Ingestion progress** at the top of the data feed page.
+It will take some time for data to be fully ingested, and you can view the ingestion status by selecting **Ingestion progress** at the top of the data feed page.
 If data is ingested, Metrics Advisor will apply detection, and continue to monitor the source for new data.

-When detection is applied, click one of the metrics listed in data feed to find the **Metric detail page** to:
+When detection is applied, select one of the metrics listed in data feed to find the **Metric detail page** to:
 - View visualizations of all time series slices under this metric
 - Update detecting configuration to meet expected results
 - Set up notification for detected anomalies